MonikaBarget/distant-reading/docs/pages_skills1_1_DSRI.md

 You must be connected to the UM network to access the DSRI.

 - Connect to the UM VPN Maastricht University [VPN client](http://vpn.maastrichtuniversity.nl).
-- Access the DSRI web UI at [https://console-openshift-console.apps.dsri2.unimaas.nl](https://console-openshift-console.apps.dsri2.unimaas.nl).
+- Access the DSRI web UI at **https://console-openshift-console.apps.dsri2.unimaas.nl** (page gives you an error when accessed OUTSIDE the UM network)
 - Your username (1) will always be your student ID at Maastricht University (a.k.a. your I-number), e.g. I6000000.
 - Use your general UM password.